Robert H. Rines: Biography

 He was a renowned intellectual property lawyer, and in March 2004 received the Boston Patent Law Association "Lifetime Achievement Award" for his contributions in the field of intellectual property.
 Rines also was inducted as member of the National Inventors Hall of Fame in 1994 and the U.S. Army Signal Corps Wall of Fame.
 He was the founder of the Franklin Pierce Law Center, a private law school located in Concord, New Hampshire, and the Academy of Applied Science, a Massachusetts and New Hampshire based organization dedicated to stimulating the interest of high school students in science, technology, and inventions.
 He was a lecturer at Harvard University and MIT and a member of the Technical Advisory Board of the U.S. Department of Commerce.
-In the early 80's Mr. Rines founded NEFFE, New England Fish Farming Enterprises, a Bristol, New Hampshire commercial Salmon farming operation.
+In the early 80's Rines founded NEFFE, New England Fish Farming Enterprises, a Bristol, New Hampshire commercial Salmon farming operation.

 Rines was also an accomplished musician and composer.
 At age eleven he played a violin duet with Albert Einstein at a summer camp in Maine.
 As a composer he wrote music for both Broadway and off-Broadway shows, including Blast and Bravos, a musical based on the life of H. L. Mencken.
 He also composed scores for O'Casey's Drums Under the Windows, O'Neill's Long Voyage Home, and Strindberg's Creditors.
 He shared a New York Emmy Award with playwright Paul Shyre in 1987 for the television and later Broadway play Hizzoner!

 His philanthropic activities included establishing the GREAT Fund, providing educational grants for a large extended family in perpetuity.

 In May 2008 Rines retired from his position at MIT after 45 years.
-He died November 1, 2009 at the age of 87.
+He died November 1, 2009, at the age of 87.

 Quest for "Nessie"

 During a visit to Scotland in 1972, Rines reported seeing "a large, darkish hump, covered ... with rough, mottled skin, like the back of an elephant" in Loch Ness.
 Over the next 35 years he mounted numerous expeditions to the loch and searched its depths with sophisticated electronic and photographic equipment, mostly of his own design.
-While his investigations produced multiple theories and several tantalizing photographs, he was unable to produce sufficient evidence to convince the scientific community of the existence of the fabled monster.
+While his investigations produced multiple theories and several tantalizing underwater photographs that received a great deal of publicity, he was unable to produce sufficient evidence to convince the scientific community of the existence of the fabled monster.
 For this he received the Dinsdale Memorial Award in 2004.